Surrogacy for LGBT couples in Georgia

 Why Some People Still Want to Work with a Gay Surrogacy Agency in Georgia?

-Even though there aren’t many legal options for direct gay surrogacy agencies in Georgia, many LGBTQ+ couples still work with Georgia-based facilitators like Become Mother because they have a global network, medical knowledge, and full support.
+Even though there aren’t many legal options for direct gay surrogacy agency in Georgia, many LGBTQ+ couples still work with Georgia-based facilitators like Become Mother because they have a global network, medical knowledge, and full support.

 Here is why:

-• Georgia has a well-developed medical infrastructure.
+• Georgia has a well-developed medical infrastructure

 • Inexpensive IVF and services for egg and sperm donors

-• Customized care for same sex couples
+• Customized care for same-sex couples

 • Getting into international partnerships